alcabon/SALESFORCE-IAM/SAML Request Signing and Encryption .md

 Great question! **"Anchored trust"*** is a sophisticated trust model that changes how certificate validation works in SAML.
 Let me break this down in detail.

+This Salesforce documentation perfectly illustrates the practical reality of the certificate decision!
+It shows that **Salesforce explicitly supports all three certificate types** for SAML IdP scenarios:

+## Key Insights from Salesforce Documentation

+**Default Behavior** - Salesforce uses a **self-signed certificate with SHA-256** by default, reinforcing that self-signed certificates are the industry standard for SAML.

+**Flexibility by Design** - Organizations can choose between:
+- Default self-signed certificate (most common)
+- Custom self-signed certificate
+- CA-signed certificate (when needed)

+**Certificate Management Reality** - The warning about certificate changes potentially disabling external applications highlights why certificate rotation is a real operational concern.

+## This Changes Our Decision Tree Analysis

+Looking back at the original scenario where **Salesforce is the Service Provider (SP)** and the homegrown system is the IdP:## Practical Implications

+**Salesforce Compatibility** - Since Salesforce defaults to self-signed certificates and supports all types, the certificate choice becomes purely about the **homegrown IdP's capabilities** and **operational preferences**.

+**Metadata Exchange** - The documentation shows Salesforce provides both certificate downloads and metadata XML files, making it easy to establish explicit trust regardless of certificate type.

+**Industry Validation** - Salesforce's approach validates that self-signed certificates are perfectly acceptable for production SAML deployments, even in enterprise environments.

+## Updated Recommendation Framework

+Given this Salesforce documentation, the decision becomes:

+1. **If homegrown IdP supports anchored trust** → CA-signed certificates provide operational benefits
+2. **If homegrown IdP uses explicit trust only** → Self-signed certificates are sufficient and align with Salesforce's default approach
+3. **If uncertain** → Start with self-signed (Salesforce default) and upgrade to CA-signed only if operational benefits are needed

+This documentation essentially proves that the original question's ambiguity wasn't a flaw - it reflects the real-world flexibility that modern SAML implementations like Salesforce intentionally provide to accommodate different organizational needs and technical capabilities.

 ## What Makes Anchored Trust Powerful

 **Dynamic Certificate Acceptance** - Instead of trusting one specific certificate forever, the IdP trusts any certificate that meets defined criteria from a trusted CA.